-Our intellectual property portfolio includes an issued patent in the United States, pending patent applications in the United States, under the Patent Cooperation Treaty (PCT international applications), and in commercially relevant foreign jurisdictions for our products.
+Our intellectual property portfolio includes issued patents in the United States, pending patent applications in the United States, under the Patent Cooperation Treaty (PCT international applications), and in commercially relevant foreign jurisdictions for our products.
 The PCT international applications preserve all of our rights to file patent applications in commercially relevant foreign jurisdictions for our products.
-As of March 28, 2022, we own one U.S. patent, eight U.S. patent applications (of which one application has received a notice of allowance), two pending PCT international applications, and twenty foreign patent applications.
+As of March 27, 2023, we own four U.S. patents, eight U.S. patent applications, three pending PCT international applications, and twenty foreign patent applications.
 Our U.S. patent portfolio is expected to expire between May 14, 2040 and February 15, 2042, excluding any extension of patent term that may be available and assuming that the filed patent applications will issue as patents.
-Our foreign patent portfolio is expected to expire between May 14, 2040 and February 15, 2042, excluding any extension of patent terms that may be available and assuming that the filed patent applications will issue as patents.
-Our foreign patent terms that filed applications will issue as patents and that the foreign patent terms are calculated similarly to the calculation of U.S. patent terms for the corresponding U.S. portion of the patent portfolio.
+Our foreign patent portfolio is expected to expire between May 14, 2040 and February 15, 2042, excluding any extension of patent terms that may be available and assuming that filed applications will issue as patents and that the foreign patent terms that may be available and assuming that filed applications will issue as patents and that the foreign patent terms are calculated similarly to the calculation of U.S. patent terms for the corresponding U.S. portion of the patent portfolio.
 Our patent portfolio is summarized in the following table.